Textual Membership Queries: Introduction

 \section{Introduction}

-As text data becomes a major and highly accessible information source, many research efforts have been directed to the text classification task in an attempt to extract useful information.
-Practical applications in widespread use today include sentiment analysis, e-mail spam classification and document filtering \cite{Aggarwal2012,yang2009}.
-In these applications, supervised learning algorithms use labeled documents to construct a \textit{classification model} that predicts a class value given an unlabeled instance.

-Learning algorithms require sufficient labeled data to produce a high-quality model.
-However, getting labeled data can pose a significant challenge in some problem domains and may require human labor.
-We can ask which examples will benefit the algorithm the most and classify those alone in an attempt to reduce labeling efforts.
-This question is addressed in the field of Active Learning \cite{Settles2009}, where we assume the existence of an oracle, capable of labeling any instance.
-Under these settings, an active learning algorithm (the ``learner") chooses which queries to present to the oracle, actively trying to choose only the most informative ones.
+Machine learning algorithms require sufficient labeled data to produce a high-quality model.
+However, collecting labeled data can pose a significant challenge in some problem domains and may require human labor.
+To reduce the labeling cost, instead of passively accepting and using a labeled training set, the learning algorithm may \emph{actively} request the labeling of instances that are estimated to be useful.
+This approach is called \emph{active learning} (AL).

-One of the first theoretical models proposed for active leaning was \emph{membership queries} (MQs) \cite{Angluin1988}.
-In this setting, the learner may request a label for any unlabeled instance in the instance space, including queries that the learner generates from scratch.
-This approach holds strong theoretical promise as its learning model is more robust than the standard PAC \cite{Valiant1984} learning model in many cases \cite{Bshouty1995,Angluin1987}, since it does not depend on the class distribution.
+One of the first theoretical models proposed for active learning was the \emph{membership queries} (MQs) model \cite{Angluin1988}.
+In this setting, the learner may request a label for any unlabeled instance in the instance space, including queries (instances) that the learner generates from scratch.
+This approach holds strong theoretical promise as its learning model is more robust than the standard PAC \cite{Valiant1984} learning model in many cases \cite{Bshouty1995,Angluin1987}, since it does not depend on the assumption that the training and testing instances are drawn from the same distribution.

-However, the MQ model suffers from a major drawback.
-Learning algorithms usually work in the \emph{feature space}, whereas human labelers, work in the \emph{instance space}.
-Hence, human oracles cannot evaluate and label new instances in the \emph{feature space}.
-While the feature functions map from the instance space to the feature space, the reverse mapping usually does not exist.
-Therefore, MQs generated by the learner in the feature space are useless in classification tasks.
+There is one major obstacle, however, when using the MQ model for real-world learning tasks.
+Traditionally, training instances, such as images or natural-language sentences, are mapped into feature vectors.
+MQ-based learning algorithms may generate a query in the form of a feature vector, but a human labeler may not be able to classify it as she can only process an instance (e.g. an image or a sentence).
+Mapping a feature vector to a recognizable instance may also prove to be very difficult.
+Consider for example mapping a vector of word frequencies into a text fragment, or mapping a vector of image features into a recognizable image.